DheerajAgarwal/rgdax/cran-comments.md

 ## Revision comments by maintainer

 * 2 spell checks fixed.
 Others were false positives.
-* Title in the description file fixed to be in Camel Case
+* Title in the description file fixed to be in title Case
 * Code build tested using `devtools::build_win()`

 Status: 1 NOTE